 Here’s how to calculate the call center staffing level needed for your customer service team and how you can keep turnover low to maintain it.

 Erlang C Formula: Balance Customer Service Calls with Call Center Staffing Costs

 Erlang C, founded by A.K.
 Erlang, is a standard formula for determining the number of call center agents needed based on call volume, average handle time (AHT), and your specific customer service goals in terms of service level and target answer time.

 But while the formula itself may overwhelm you with all of its variables, an Erlang calculator exists to crunch the numbers for you.
 You just need to enter the correct numbers to crunch.

 If you plug in the wrong numbers such as an impossibly high 100% for maximum occupancy or agent productivity, you’ll either increase up call center costs with no appreciable return or find yourself with too few agents and a lower quality service experience.

 The process of determining the number of contacts during a given time period is fairly straightforward, but calculating AHT is somewhat trickier.
 Here’s the calculation for AHT:

-There are several factors that can distort your AHT calculation, such as the inclusion of shrinkage time (i.e., the time agents spend on break or in meetings).
-Also, handle times can vary by day part and by day of the week.
+Several factors can distort your AHT, such as the inclusion of shrinkage time — the number of time agents spend on break or in meetings.
+Handle times can also vary by day part of and by day of the week.